Wintertime brings the joy of holiday festivities, warm blankets, and...

 Fact: This is not right.
 You should educate your kids about healthy nutrition.
 Try to set an example of what to eat in a balanced diet to them.
 There are many studies proving that children develop healthy eating habits from their parents.
 Therefore, it’s important to teach your kids about nutrition at home.

 Teach them about the portions of the meal and what is healthy as well as not healthy.
 Involve your kids when you are preparing meals in order to understand the effort it takes and possibly develop their interests in the food.
 Never afraid to experiment with food preparation techniques to give them different tastes while still making them consume healthy foods.
+This article offers free shipping on qualified products, or buy online and pick up in store today at Medical Department.

 Fact: Not true!
 Many parents consider including non-vegetarian foods in their child’s diet because a vegetarian diet cannot ensure proper growth, in their opinions – which is absolutely false.
 We recommend all vegetarian families to include milk and cottage cheese as their child’s diet that ensures right growth and development.